Bibilidibipi/Jugglog/README.md

 I'll add rails and Backbone models for patterns, as well as a Backbone pattern index view and a show view.
 I'll also take some time to input patterns to the tree.
-By the end of this phase, users will be able to view the pattern tree and click on idividual patterns to view their show page.
+By the end of this phase, users will be able to view the pattern tree and click on individual patterns to view their show page.

 [Details][phase-three]